Does the Safe and Sound Protocol Work for Anxiety and Trauma? A Therapist in Dallas Weighs In

 For more information, view the white paper, Nervous System Regulation Through Listening: The Science and Applications.

-Real-World Applications: SSP in Therapy
+Real-World Applications: Safe and Sound Protocol in Therapy

 Improve moderate anxiety symptoms.